nexiality/documentation/expressions/CSVexpression.md

 The `conditions` parameter follows the syntax as laid out in [Nexial Filter](../flowcontrols/filter).

 Alternatively, one can also remove one or more rows based on the rows' index.
 Row index is 0-based.

+**Example**<br/>
-For example, suppose we have the following CSV file:
+Suppose we have the following CSV file:
 ```csv
 User Name,First Name,Last Name,Display Name,Job Title
 chris@contoso.com,Chris,Green,Chris Green,Manager